hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_poems/234_a_song_i_sing_to_thee.md

 Many a time I see Thee — I am Thee!
 Ay, I am Thee, and Thou, my Lord, art me!
 Thou art within my speech.
 Within my throat
-Art Thou, as Vinâpâni, (Goddess of learning) learned, wise.
+Art Thou, as Vināpāni, (Goddess of learning) learned, wise.
 On the flow of Thy current and its force
 Humanity is carried as Thou wilt.
 The thunder of Thy Voice is borne upon the boom